The Stepfather (1987 film): Critical response

-The Stepfather has an 89% approval rating from Rotten Tomatoes and an average rating of 7/10 out of 35 reviews.
+The Stepfather has an 89% approval rating from Rotten Tomatoes and an average rating of 7/10 out of 37 reviews.

 Film critic Roger Ebert with the Chicago Sun-Times gave the movie 2.5 stars out of 4 and wrote, "Violence itself seems to sell at the box office, even when it's divorced from any context.
 Maybe that's what the filmmakers were thinking.
 What often happens, though, is that in an otherwise flawed film there are a couple of things that are wonderful.
 The Stepfather has one wonderful element: Terry O'Quinn's performance."

 Terry O'Quinn was nominated for both a Saturn and an Independent Spirit Award.
 O'Quinn came in third place in the voting for the 1987 National Society of Film Critics Award for Best Actor.
 Director Ruben was honored with the Critics Award at the 1988 Cognac Festival.
 The film was nominated for the International Fantasy Film Award for Best Film at the 1990 Fantasporto, and included in Bravo's 100 Scariest Movie Moments at spot #70.

 Describing it as a cult film, Scott Tobias interprets the film as a critique of Reaganism.

 Accolades

-Sequels
+Other media

 The film was followed by the sequel Stepfather II in 1989, which opened to negative reviews.
 The TV movie Stepfather III was released in 1992, with the title character played by another actor.

-Remake

 A remake titled The Stepfather was released in 2009 to negative reviews.